Glycolic Skin Peels

 Chemical skin peels achieve these results in several ways.
 In addition to removing old cells to highlight new ones, they stimulate the skin’s collagen and elastin production system.
 Collagen and elastin are proteins your body produces to make the skin look young and plump.
 While collagen maintains the skin cells’ integrity, elastin allows your skin to spring back into shape after you make facial movements.

 Over time, your body produces less of these proteins.
 One of the key benefits of a glycolic skin peel is that it accelerates the process, allowing you to slow down the effects of ageing.
-Although you can never permanently halt the ageing process, using a course of chemical skin peel treatments can reduce the appearance of wrinkles, fine lines, scars, pigmentation, and uneven skin tone.
+Although you can never permanently halt the ageing process, using a course of chemical skin peel treatments can reduce the appearance of wrinkles, fine lines, scars and acne scars, pigmentation, and uneven skin tone.

 Are Glycolic skin peels painful?